Stroke volume

 Stroke volume is an important determinant of cardiac output, which is the product of stroke volume and heart rate, and is also used to calculate ejection fraction, which is stroke volume divided by end-diastolic volume.
 Because stroke volume decreases in certain conditions and disease states, stroke volume itself correlates with cardiac function.

 Calculation

 Its value is obtained by subtracting end-systolic volume (ESV) from end-diastolic volume (EDV) for a given ventricle.

-In a healthy 70-kg man, ESV is approximately 50 mL and EDV is approximately 120mL, giving a difference of 70 mL for the stroke volume.
+In a healthy 70-kg man, ESV is approximately 50 mL and EDV is approximately 140 mL, giving a difference of 90 mL for the stroke volume.

 Stroke work refers to the work, or pressure of the blood ("P") multiplied by the stroke volume.

-ESV and EDV are fixed variables.
-Heart rate and Stroke volume are unfixed.

 Determinants

 Men, on average, have higher stroke volumes than women due to the larger size of their hearts.
-However, stroke volume depends on several factors such as heart size, contractility, duration of contraction, preload (end-diastolic volume), and afterload.
+However, stroke volume depends on several factors such as heart size, its force of contraction, duration of contraction, preload (end-diastolic volume), and afterload.
 Corresponding to the oxygen uptake, women's need for blood flow does not decrease and a higher cardiac frequency makes up for their smaller stroke volume.